Hack-with-Github/Free-Security-eBooks/README.md

 If you want to contribute to this list (please do), send a pull request.
 All contributors will be recognized and appreciated.

+### Currently this repository is not maintained, but will be active in the future.
+Please consider having a look at our other repository [Free Security eBooks from PacktPub](https://github.com/Hack-with-Github/Free-Security-eBooks-from-PacktPub).

 #### Disclaimer: The contributor(s) cannot be held responsible for any misuse of the data.
 This repository is just a collection of URLs to download eBooks for free.
 Download the eBooks at your own risks.

 The topics include: